 Metal 3D printing is this additive manufacturing method that arouses the greatest emotions and expectations in the industry.
 The possibilities offered by this technology theoretically are enormous – on the 3D Printing Center we have repeatedly described the innovative projects and implementations that have been made with it – in energy, automotive or medicine.
 On the other hand, however, the awareness of what exactly 3D metal printing is all about and what the specificity of working with a 3D printer of this type looks like is very small and often differs from reality.

-For nearly a year we have the pleasure to cooperate with the polish company 3D-TAL, which provides 3D printing services, using 3D Systems ProX DMP 320.
-During this time, we have often had direct contact with this technology and find out for ourselves, what does it mean to work with such a machine in reality.
-Here is a brief introduction to the 3D printing metal rope.
-Warning!
+For metal 3D printing we are using 3D Systems ProX DMP 320 machine.
 What you will see and read below is only a small portion of what this method is – and should not be treated as a tutorial or guide.
 Rather, as a contribution to further exploration of knowledge – unless what you see does not discourage.

 At the beginning a few words of theory about what 3D printing from metal is all about?
 It is an additive technology with a number of variations – its most popular type is the selective melting of a powdered metal alloy with a laser beam.
 Depending on the manufacturer, it has a different name: SLM (selective laser melting), DMP (direct metal printing) or DMLS (direct metal laser sintering).
 They differ in technological nuances, but in principle they work the same.
 A related technique is EBM (electron beam melting), where metallic powder is fused with an electron beam (the creator of this proprietary method is the Swedish company Arcam belonging to GE).